ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 For example,
 ![file_logger](file_logger.png)

 The console logger gets loaded and then the file logger.
-The file logger contains all messages, including console messages, as well as any exceptions that occured during the execution.
+The file logger contains all messages, including console messages, as well as any exceptions that occurred during the **execution**.

 The log file will be created at the user-provided output path.

 ## Alternative implementations / Designs

-- No alternate implementations.
+- No alternative implementations.

 ## Open items